skjkanchan/OSProject3/devlog.md

 # May 10 9:03pm
 a.
 I am continuing this project session.
 I decided to setup a main project3 file with a class and main function, and the command line arguments will be the commands.
 This way the program will run like the previous 2 projects.
 I also looked at the what the program is doing itself, which is using a B Tree for indexing.
 I understand this concept as I recently learned about this in Databases in addition to OS so logically I think I understand what it's doing.
 b.
 This project session I plan to write the code that takes in commands and sends the program to the corresponding function.

+# May 10 9:44pm
+a.
+I am still in the same project session, but I have made more progress.
+My code is now able to accept a command from the commandline and go to the correspodning function to carry out the command.
+As far as the project itself, I have no new thoughts about it.
+b.
+This part of my project session, I plan to learn a little moe about how the index file works and write the code for the create command.
+I'm also a little confused on how the blocks work so I will look into that more as well.